Meet The Team – Rowden Atelier

 David Savage fine furniture piece Linenfold Cabinet

-Over a decade, David reduced his direct tuition of students, and he retired from teaching entirely by 2016.
-Sadly, he passed away at the start of 2019 but had spent his final years concentrating instead on writing about Rowden, its contribution to fine woodworking, and his philosophy of craftsmanship.
+In the last decade of his life, David slowed his involvement with training Rowden students, deferring to Daren’s expertise.
+He retired from teaching entirely by 2016 and sadly, he passed away at the start of 2019.
+He had spent his final years concentrating on writing; about Rowden, its contribution to fine woodworking, and his philosophy of craftsmanship.
 His training in the Arts and Crafts lineage and his moral position concerning craftsmanship underpin our ethics and frame how we treat one another and work at Rowden Atelier.

 Contact Us